Tritec engine: Tritec Motors Ltda

 In March 2008 Fiat Powertrain Technologies bought the plant and licenses to produce Tritec engines at a cost of €83 million, and in 2010 subsequently launched its own E.torQ engine.

 Engine details

 It is a modern engine with an SOHC 16-valve head, electronic throttle control, and meets Euro IV emissions requirements.
 There are three versions of the engine, 1397 cc, 1598 cc and supercharged 1598 cc.

 BMW complained about the performance of the engine.
 According to Ward's Auto, Erich Sonntag of BMW described the Tritec engine as old fashioned and not very effective on function, performance and fuel efficiency.
-This was no news to the Rover Group engineers on the MINI project, who had wanted to use Rover's K-Series engine, which had greater specific power output, better fuel efficiency, was built next door to the proposed MINI line at Longbridge, and already had amortised its R&D.
+This was no news to the Rover Group engineers on the MINI project, who had wanted to use Rover's K-Series engine, an older design which had similar power output and fuel efficiency, but was built next door to the proposed MINI line at Longbridge, and already had amortised its R&D.